- Rafting in rio grande Panama

 View Rio Grande White Water by Aventuras Panama in a larger map

 From Panama City: Pickup at 6:00 a.m.
-We will arrive to the put in about three hour later to start rafting around 11:00 a.m.
-We should arrive to the take out zone around 2:00 p.m. and back to the original pick up place about 5:30 p.m.
+We will arrive to the put in location after a three hours drive to start rafting around 11:00 a.m.
+We should arrive to the take out zone around 2:00 p.m. and be back to the original pick up place in the city about 5:30 p.m.

 From Playa Blanca beach area: Pickup around 8:00 a.m.
 We will arrive to the put in about hour and half later to start rafting around 9

 WHAT DOES IT INCLUDE ?
 All mentioned transportation, rafts and gear, guides, and meals.
 Our guides are trained in white-water navigation skills, first-aid and CPR.

 WHO CAN GO ?
 Any person from twelve to seventy years old, in good health, ready to walk for about an hour and a half through an irregular and muddy path.
 Minors must travel with a responsible adult.